tudocomp/compact_sparse_hash/README.md

   By restricting to integer values, we can write the values bit-compact in a bit vector.
 * Additionally, in the case that we work with values that are integers, we want to support setting the width of the integer values online to further slim down memory consumption.
+* The hash table currently does not support the deletion of a kv-pair.
+* Support variable bucket sizes `B`

+# Related Work
+* [Dynpdt: dynamic path-decomposed trie](https://github.com/kampersanda/dynpdt) a space-efficient dynamic keyword dictionary.
+It supports strings as values.
+* [mame-Bonsai](https://github.com/Poyias/mBonsai) a compact hash table implementation used as a trie data structure
+* [Bonsai trie reimplementation](https://github.com/kampersanda/bonsais) a reimplementation of the previous trie data structure

 # References
 [1] J. G. Cleary.
 Compact hash tables using bidirectional linear probing.
 IEEE Trans.
 Computers, 33(9): 828-834, 1984.